I think and write about technology and society. Sometimes I build things too. Things I’m currently pondering:

 Intellectual influences of mine include Elinor Ostrom, Nadia Aspourahova, and David Chapman.
 I am deeply grateful to them and their mutuals for inspiring me and shaping my worldview.

-For updates on my writing and projects, join my mailing list.
-My substack catalogues my wanderlust / adventures around earth.
+For updates on my writing and projects, join my essay mailing list.
 You can also find me on Twitter.

 Things I love (and which you should try if you haven’t):